departmentfortransport/street-manager-docs/docs/onboarding/index.md

 ### News and release notices
 {: .govuk-heading-m}

 Release notices and other announcements will be made available in a centralised place.
-Release notes will be published every two weeks as each development sprint is completed and the system is updated.
+Release notices will be published every two weeks as each development sprint is completed and the system is updated.
 It will include details about new functionality, defects that have been fixed and new test scenarios.
 {: .govuk-body}

 ### Slack